 Enjoy the lake at Acworth Beach at Cauble Park.
 Photo courtesy of Acworth Tourism

-Fun Swimming Lakes near Atlanta
+Fun Swimming Lakes Near Atlanta

 Head to Fort Yargo State Park for a fun family day trip or weekend vacation.
-Photo courtesy of the Georgia Department of Natural Resources
+Photo courtesy of Georgia Department of Natural Resources